Minangkabau culture: Architecture

 The traditional house of the Minangkabau people, is called Rumah Gadang.
 The rumah Gadang is usually built on a plot of land belonging to the parent family in the tribe and people from generation to generation.
 Not far from the rumah gadang complex is usually also built a surau that functions as a place of worship and a place of residence for unmarried adult men.
 The rumah gadang is made in the form of a rectangle and is divided into two front and rear parts, generally made of wood, and at first glance it looks like a stilt house with a distinctive roof, prominent like a buffalo horn, the local people call it Gonjong and the roof was formerly made from palm fiber before changing to a zinc roof.
-This rumag Bagonjong according to the local community was inspired by the Tambo, which tells of the arrival of their ancestors by boat from the sea.
+This rumah Bagonjong according to the local community was inspired by the Tambo, which tells of the arrival of their ancestors by boat from the sea.
 Another distinctive feature of this traditional house is not using iron nails but using wooden pegs, but strong enough as a binder.

 The houses have dramatic curved roof structures with multi-tiered, upswept gables.
 They are also well distinguished by their rooflines which curve upward from the middle and end in points, in imitation of the upward-curving horns of the water buffalo that supposedly eked the people their name (i.e. "victors of the buffalo").
 Shuttered windows are built into walls incised with profuse painted floral carvings.
 The term rumah gadang usually refers to the larger communal homes, however, smaller single residences share many of its architectural elements.

 Carving

 The Minangkabau people have long developed cultural arts in the form of carvings.
 The art of carving was previously owned by many villages (Nagari) in Minangkabau.
 However, at present the art of carving only develops in certain nagari, such as Pandai sikek.
 Cloth is a carving medium that is often used by the Minang community, songket is a fabric that belongs to the brocade textiles of the Miangkabaub people, it is hand-woven in silk or cotton, and intricately patterned with gold or silver threads.
 In addition, carvings are also widely used as decorations for the Rumah Gadang.
 Rumah Gadang carvings are usually in the form of circular or square lines, with motifs such as vines, leafy roots, flowering and fruiting.
-The root pattern is usually in the form of a circle, roots are aligned, coincide, intertwine and also join together.
+The root pattern is usually in the form of a circle, roots are aligned, coincide, intertwine and also join.
 Root branches or twigs curl outward, inward, upward and downward.
 Besides that, other motifs found in the carvings of the Rumah Gadang are geometric motifs with triangles, four and parallelograms.
 The types of carvings of the Rumah Gadang include kaluak paku, pucuak tabuang, saluak aka, jalo, jarek, itiak pulang patang, saik galamai, and sikambang manis.